CBAlexander/ConAgents/NLU Stuff/README.md

 ## 4th Terminal Instance

 To push a RASA bot to a Google action use (inintially):
-* ./gactions test --action_package action.json --project convagents-9bdf5
+* ./gactions test --action_package action.json --project <Name>
 and then to update thereafter:
-* ./gactions update --action_package action.json --project convagents-9bdf5
+* ./gactions update --action_package action.json --project <Name>

+Replace <Name> for each bot:
+Receptionist Bot = convagents-9bdf5
+Superintendant Bot = convagents-62e61

 Will need to first authenticate using a Google developer account.
 The action will be saved under that account.
 Any device (i.e. Google Nest) that is signed in to the account the action is saved under will be able to use the given action.